ryardley/pdsl/packages/pdsl/README.md

 #### How does this work?

 It is comprised of a [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) a [parser](https://en.wikipedia.org/wiki/Parsing#Parser) and a [code generator](https://en.wikipedia.org/wiki/Code_generation_(compiler)).
 I used a version of the [shunting yard algorhythm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to create the basic parser storing the output in [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) but using objects in an array.
 I then added parsing for Varadic Functions.
 A lot of it was by trial and error.

 I am certain there are better ways to do it.
-If you know how I can do so with no dependencies I want to hear about it!
+If you know how to do it better, faster, stronger or smaller, with no dependencies - please file an issue!